jasonalshamary/hungryadmin/content/Posts/scheduledlambda.rst

 Cloudwatch and Lambda.
 I was communicating with an existing SQS queue which was hooked up to a listening service which I won't go into here.

-Setting up Lambda first was required to make sure the job could be triggered from Cloudwatch successfully, as you can't set up the cloudwatch event until the Lambda function exists.
+Setting up Lambda first was a requirement to make sure the job could be triggered from Cloudwatch successfully, as you can't set up the cloudwatch event until the Lambda function exists.